flame-engine/flame/doc/development/testing_guide.md

 ### Golden tests

-These tests verify that a component renders correctly.
+These tests verify that things render as intended.
 The process of creating a golden test is
 simple:

 1. Write the test, using the following template: